Classical and quantum chaos in bean- and peanut-shaped billiards: Quantum Mechanical Analysis

-Unlike scars, super-scars\cite{PhysRevLett.92.244102, PhysRevLett.100.204101, Bogomolny_2021, PhysRevResearch.4.013138, PhysRevLett.97.254102, RevModPhys.89.045005} are more structured and strongly localised that arise not from unstable/stable periodic orbits, but rather from higher symmetry or dynamical constraints in the system.
+Unlike scars, super-scars\cite{PhysRevLett.100.204101, Bogomolny_2021, PhysRevResearch.4.013138, PhysRevLett.97.254102} are more structured and strongly localised that arise not from unstable/stable periodic orbits, but rather from higher symmetry or dynamical constraints in the system.
 They represent more extensive and stable quantum states that are confined to special regions of phase space (e.g., modes confined to certain shapes or regions of the billiard table).
 These states are often related to ``nongeneric''\cite{PhysRevLett.53.1515, BOGOMOLNY1988169} features of the classical system, such as symmetry or specific boundary conditions, that impose additional constraints on the wavefunctions.
 In these cases, the classical periodic orbit structure is not known.

-It is possible for different eigenstates of a quantum system to exhibit scars associated with classical unstable periodic orbits, while others display super-scars related to the system's symmetries or special constraints.
-The presence of both types of localisation depends on the system's geometry, symmetries, and dynamical properties, with different eigenstates or energy levels reflecting different types of localisation.
-These form the skeleton of the classical phase space structure\cite{Korsch2002} and weakly breaks ergodicity, meaning that the system does not explore all possible states equally over long times.
+The presence of both types of localisation depends on the system's geometry, symmetries, and dynamical properties, with different eigenstates reflecting different types of localisation.
+The quantum mechanical scars in classical chaotic systems weakly breaks ergodicity, meaning that the system does not explore all possible states equally over long times.
 Scars serve as vivid illustrations of how quantum mechanics suppresses chaos\cite{KeskiRahkonen2019}.

-The theory of quantum scars has limitations.
-While it predicts an enhancement of the wavefunction along classical paths, it cannot precisely determine which quantum states will exhibit scarring or to what extent.
-It offers only a general guideline suggesting that some states within specific energy ranges may show scarring, but the precise details remain uncertain.
-Although the precise origins of quantum scarring remain unclear, one proposed explanation suggests that these scars might reflect integrable or nearly integrable systems.
-Scars represent non-ergodic states, a concept allowed by quantum ergodicity theorems \cite{GUHR1998189}.
-This is contrary to the general expectation of ergodic behaviour in chaotic systems, where all accessible states are equally probable.
-Quantum scars suggest that even in a chaotic system, some quantum states retain a memory of classical periodic orbits.